ant-design-blazor/ant-design-blazor.github.io/docs/introduce.en-US.md

 ### Create a new project from the dotnet new template

-We provide the Dotnet New template to create a [Boilerplate](https://github.com/ant-design-blazor/ant-design-pro-blazor) project out of the box：
+We have provided the `dotnet new` template to create a [Boilerplate](https://github.com/ant-design-blazor/ant-design-pro-blazor) project out of the box：

 - Install the template